ozairs/apiconnect/jwt/README.md

 **What is Auth0?**

 Auth0 is a cloud-based solution that provides integration with multiple identity providers, such as Google, Facebook, and more.
 Third-party Web and Mobile applications can easily provide authentication services using Auth0 without having to worry about the integration logic with the identity provider.
-This helps accelerate delivery of digital solutions and not require technical investment in authenticaiton capabilities.
+This helps accelerate delivery of digital solutions and not require technical investment in authentication capabilities.

 **Duration**: 20 minutes